Man Almost Fights His Way Into Airplane Cockpit on Flight From Boston, FBI Says

 The incident happened Wednesday night on JetBlue Flight 261.
 The FBI says the passenger rushed toward the flight deck a short time before the plane was due to arrive in San Juan.

+According to the affidavit, a crew member grabbed hold of the man to prevent him from successfully breaching the galley area and gaining access to the flight deck.
+Seven crew members were able to restrain him using flex cuffs, a tie and belt.

-The man was kept out of the cockpit and held in a seat at the back of the plane with makeshift restraints by members of the flight crew, according to the FBI.
+The man was kept out of the cockpit by members of the flight crew and held in a seat at the back of the plane, according to the FBI.

 The plane landed in San Juan, where law enforcement responded, the FBI said.